Fujifilm X-T2 vs Sony A6500

 |Sony A6600||Y||stereo||mono||Y||Y||YES||2.0||Y||Y||Y||Sony A6600|

 |Sony A77||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 |Sony NEX-7||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the X-T2 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.